- 1. Compassion in Action

 For more excellent resources on self-compassion go to Dr. Kristin Neff’s website

-The opportunities educators have for relationships with parents can leave them vulnerable to compassion fatigue too.
-The drivers of compassion fatigue can be very similar to those that drive compassion fatigue around students.
-When we come to understand the trauma families face, try to meet unrealistic expectations of those relationships, and/or feel ineffective in building positive relationships with a parent, it can lead to behaviors that are signs of compassion fatigue.
-We do not have to look far to hear educators blaming parents, using the home life as an excuse for lowered expectation of students, and not wanting to get to know the family context of their students.
+The opportunities educators have for relationships with students’ caregivers can leave them vulnerable to compassion fatigue too.
+The drivers of compassion fatigue around caregivers can be very similar to those that drive compassion fatigue around students.
+When we come to understand the trauma families face, try to meet unrealistic expectations of those relationships, and/or feel ineffective in building positive relationships with caregivers, it can lead to behaviors that are signs of compassion fatigue.
+We do not have to look far to hear educators blaming caregivers, using the home life as an excuse for lowered expectation of students, and not wanting to get to know the family context of their students.
 Of course, the same is true in reverse.
-It is not uncommon to hear parents blaming educators for the challenges their children face and spending time building fences rather than bridges.
+It is not uncommon to hear caregivers blaming educators for the challenges their children face and spending time building fences rather than bridges.

 Leadership and Staff Activities